vitorepsantos/java-8/java-8-design-patterns/Creational Patterns - Builder.md

 4. **Product (ASCIIText, TeXText, TextWidget)**

     * Represents the complex object under construction.
-ConcreteBuilder builds the product's internalrepresentation and defines the process by which it's assembled.
+ConcreteBuilder builds the product's internal representation and defines the process by which it's assembled.

 # Collaborations